 Veterinary technicians usually have a 2-year associate's degree in a veterinary technology program.
 They generally work in private clinical practices under the guidance of a licensed veterinarian.
 Technicians may perform laboratory tests, such as a urinalysis, and help veterinarians conduct a variety of other diagnostic tests.
 Although some of their work is done in a laboratory setting, many technicians also talk with animal owners.
 For example, they explain a pet's condition or how to administer medication prescribed by a veterinarian.

 Veterinary technologists and technicians typically work in private clinics and animal hospitals.
-They also may work in laboratories, colleges and universities, and rescue leagues.
+They also may work in laboratories, colleges and universities, and humane societies.

 Their jobs may be physically or emotionally demanding.
 For example, they may witness abused animals or may need to help euthanize sick, injured, or unwanted animals.